florence-social/mastodon-fork/CODE_OF_CONDUCT.md

 As soon as available, a moderator will join, identify themselves, and take further action.

-Offer people the kind of support they ask for.
+You should offer people the kind of support they ask for.
 If you aren't sure what you're offering will be helpful, ask if that type of thing would be useful.

 ## Accountability for board members and moderators